coecms/coecms.github.io/_posts/2018-09-03-storage-where-what-why-how.md

 ```
 nci_account -P project_id
 ```
-To query usage for an on-disk file system NCI provides commands which report on daily crawls of the filesystem.
-On NCI systems it is the group of a file that determines how it is accounted for, not where it resides on the filesystem
+To query usage for an on-disk file system, NCI provides commands which report on filesystem usage, updated daily.
+On NCI systems, it is the project owning a file that determines how it is accounted for, not where the file resides on the filesystem
 ```
 short_files_report -G project_id
 gdata1_files_report -G project_id
 ```

-For Centre of Excellence projects (and a few others) we track usage over time using `ncimonitor`.
+For Centre of Excellence projects (and a few others), we track usage over time using `ncimonitor`.
 To access this command:
 ```
 module use /g/data3/hh5/public/modules
 module load conda